Protect your Michigan Rental dwelling with insurance

 Michigan Rental Dwelling Coverages

-Provides coverage for accidental loss to the building and other structures attached to it like a porch, garage or fence.
-If there are detached structures on the property, make sure you state how they are used.
+Rental dwelling insurance provides coverage for accidental loss to the building and other structures attached to it like a porch, garage or fence.
+Clearly, state how the detached structures on the property are used.
 If the use is for commercial, manufacturing, farming, or if your tenant decides to use them for any of these purposes or other business purposes, a standard rental dwelling policy may not cover losses arising from these activities.

 Personal property includes items such as appliances, maintenance, and service equipment owned by you.
 If your rental dwelling policy does not have this type of coverage, you might be exposed.